Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Most businesses or entities will have one NAICS code that best describes their line of business.
 However, if your entity is not primarily engaged in a line of business described in a qualifying NAICS code and you operate separate establishments within the entity, that constitute separate “cost centers” or “economic units,” a separate establishment may qualify for the partial exemption if it is primarily engaged in a line of business described by a qualifying NAICS code.
 You must keep separate books and records for each establishment.

-For more information including frequently asked questions on NAICS codes, please visit North American Industry Classification System (NAICS).
+For more information, including frequently asked questions about NAICS codes, please visit NAICS.

 Useful Life